pedrorosarioo/react-native-tinder-swipe/README.md

 ## A complete example

 The following example consists in the App.tsx component, wich renders only the TinderSwipe component.
-The TinderSwipe component, until now, have just one property: data.
+The TinderSwipe component, until now, have just one required property: data.
 It's a payload used for it renders the cards.

 ```javascript
 import React, {Component} from 'react';